Multilingual-LGBTQIA-Vocabularies/Examing_LGBTQ_Concepts/README.md

 - GSSO: we used gsso.owl (version 2.0.10) obtained from its Github (https://github.com/Superraptor/GSSO).
 - LCSH was obtained from the official website: https://id.loc.gov/authorities/subjects.html on 9th May, 2024.
 The LCSH data was converted to its HDT format.

-Please use the put the corresponding files in the following folders (and change its names where necessary) to make sure that the Python scripts can find your code.
+Please put the corresponding files in the following folders (and change its names where necessary) to make sure that the Python scripts can find your code.

 - ./data/GSSO/gsso.owl
 - ./data/Homosaurus/v2.ttl and ./data/Homosaurus/v3.ttl